 Having experienced what I have, I can say that I appreciate my great friends.
-It's easy to have friends when y'all having a good time.
-They just fake it until someone breaks it.
-Great friendships aren't perfect, they will sometimes forget your birthday (that's for Aerie), and they likely won't post on your wall (I can't remember the last time the BFF or Cracker posted), and sometimes they annoy you (tricky, tricky - I won't say who), but they never falter.
+It's easy to have friends when everyone's having a good time.
+You just fake it until one of you breaks it.
+Great friendships are the ones that aren't perfect; they will sometimes forget your birthday (that's for Aerie), and they likely won't post on your wall (I can't remember the last time the BFF or Cracker posted), and sometimes they annoy you (tricky, tricky - I won't say who), but they never falter.
 It may sound like a whole lot of touchy-feely BS, so feel free to tune me out.
 But one day, should the floor beneath you give way and you find yourself freefalling, you'll be singing my song.
 Because when you fall for days, weeks, or in my case, a few months, great friends add a little cushion to your landing.

 So here's to freakin' great friends.
 Ting, ting.
 And here's to me finally eating my way to normal...chomp chomp.